TheFantastic-Four/Conditional-Random-Fields/README.md

 This repository contains all the documents we used to make a CRF able to identify gene names from a text, specially from various abstracts of different papers.
 It was made following certain methods and features for the training and testing of the CFR in order to obtain a high f-score for the new predictions.

 ### Requisites
-To being able to test the CFR,
+To being able to test this CFR you must have:

+* Python
+* Linux/Unix
+* The script from this repository
+* Training and test datasets

 ### Running the tests

-Explain how to run the automated tests for this system
+Here we show you how to run the script:

 ```
 Give an example
 ```

-### Built With

 ***